helloturbine/turbine-docs/docs/records/reporting.md

 This report includes of the following columns:

 * **SKU or Component ID**: Unique identifier assigned to each SKU or Component within Turbine.
-For SKUs or Components created after 2024-02-02, this will look like `example`.
+For SKUs or Components created after 2024-02-02, this will look like `clri0ju3s02ejs60e4a7qtirz`.
 * **Remote SKU of SKU or Component**: The remote ID or code associated with a SKU or Component.
 * **Product**: The product associated with the SKU or Component.
 * **Variant**: The variant of the product.